My Friend Pinto: Critical reception

 Babbar drew mixed response for his performance as the well-intentioned simpleton.

 The film opened to mixed response from critics.
 Although the script drew criticism for its numerous subplots and inconsistent humour, the direction was mostly well received.
 The Indo-Asian News Service review was largely laudatory of the fiercely novel concept of the film that managed to deliver "tongue-in-cheek swipes at [...]
 Bollywood that we grew up watching and loving without knowing why we loved them in the first place."
 The reviewer also made note of the film's complex script, and asserted that although it was a difficult act to pull off on screen, Dar does it with "fluency and grace".
 Less impressed with the script was Preeti Arora of Rediff.com, who said that a simple quirky idea cannot guarantee a good film.
-She was also critical of the poor execution of the slapstick humor, which according to needed an "edgy script, crisp repartee and laugh-a-minute gags" to work in the first place.
+She was also critical of the poor execution of the slapstick humor, which according to her needed an "edgy script, crisp repartee and laugh-a-minute gags" to work in the first place.
 News18's Jhunki Sen was also appreciative of the film's low-key humour, saying that the viewers would "leave the hall with a silly grin on your face".

 Despite the overall mixed response, the film's cast, Koechlin and Dutta in particular, drew praise for their performances.
 Arora felt that Koechlin carried off her role effortlessly and took note of Dutta's appeal and "oomph factor", while adding that she was capable of doing much more with her character.
 In contrast, Mints Sanjukta Sharma highlighted Dutta's power-packed performance as the best among the ensemble.
 In a mixed review for The Times of India a reviewer singled out the arc involving Koechlin as being as the only respite in the film where, "all the goodness seems lost in too many subplots".
 The reviewer commented negatively on the lack of screen time for Koechlin's character.
 Response to Babbar's performance in the film was polarised, with varying reviews calling him "visibly awkward" and "charismatic".
 He was also dubbed as an odd choice in the role by some critics.
 In her review for GQ, Megha Shah deemed him average and remarked that he, "isn’t as heartwarming [...] but doesn’t grate on your nerves either".
 Noting the "visceral" screen presence that Babbar showcased in the film, Mayank Shekhar of Hindustan Times wrote that it might, "not be enough to support an entire movie.
 But it’s endearing all right."